What is considered a fever? A simple guide for adults and children

 If ever in doubt, please reach out to your primary care physician.
 We can help you evaluate your symptoms and guide you in the right direction so you or your child can get the care you need.

 Worried about a fever?
-Find a doctor near you or schedule a virtual visit today.
+Find same-day care near you.

 We make it easy.